elipapa/markdown-cv/index.md

 `Apr.
 2018`
 __Hackathon: Hacking for Humanity__  <a href="https://xd.adobe.com/view/48a66b77-5435-4eb8-4328-1f67f7a879dc-3e97/"> <font color="blue"> Presentation </font> </a>

-- `-` Designed a fully functional modern web application to bridge the gap between non-profit organizations and potential volunteers
+- `-` Designed a function and modern web application to bridge the gap between non-profit organizations and volunteers
 - `-` Implemented Google Maps API to provide an interactive map with search tools
 - `-` Utilized HTML, CSS, and JavaScript for front-end and Node.js for back-end development